Understanding OSHA’s competent person requirements starts by understanding the difference between competent and qualified individuals.

-This guide helps the EHS professional understand the difference between “Competent” and “Qualified” Persons and provides an understanding of which OSHA regulations under General Industry require a Competent Person to perform specific tasks to ensure compliance.
+This guide outlines the difference between these terms and provides an understanding of which OSHA General Industry regulations require a competemnt person to perform specific tasks to ensure compliance.

 According to 29 CFR 1926.32 General Safety and Health Provisions: